September 28, 2025 | Bryan Berk

 But it's necessary.

-Every time you give into these cheap addictions, you're draining your battery…
+Every time you give into these cheap addictions, you're putting your mind in a sub-optimal state where you have less energy and find it difficult to tolerate work.

-Your battery now has trouble providing you with energy for deep meaningful work.
+Your mind now has trouble providing you with energy and focus for deep meaningful work.

 By fighting these addictions, you can give your brain a detox and a reset.

-Then with this reset, your dopamine receptors can start to work properly again and make you feel good from doing more meaningful tasks.
+Then with this reset, your dopamine receptors can start to function properly again and make you feel good from doing meaningful work.

 6. Avoiding Chemical Drags